 Daniel Ryan, co-Artistic Director, cellist, has played with Tafelmusik Baroque Orchestra, Il Complesso Barocco (Venice and Innsbruck), the Camerata Academica of Salzburg, and many ensembles in the Greater Boston area such as Boston Cecilia, Handel & Haydn Society, Boston Baroque, and Favella Lyrica, with whom he appeared on the Bank of Boston Emerging Artists Celebrity Series.
 With the Boston-based group Renaissonics, he was featured on NPR’s Sound and Spirit program in 2005 and released a CD for WGBH radio.
 While attending Boston University, he studied cello with George Neikrug and pursued historical performance through course work at the Longy School of Music.
 He later studied with Christophe Coin at the Sommerakademie in Innsbruck.
 Also an accomplished player of keyboard instruments, Mr. Ryan has been awarded the Associate Certificate of the American Guild of Organists and is Music Director at First Religious Society in Carlisle.
-He is on the performance faculty at Wellesley College where he is also a member of the Guild of Carillonneurs.
+For many years he taught harpsichord and coached chamber music at Wellesley College where he was also a member of the Guild of Carillonneurs.
 He has recorded for Centaur, Titanic, Meridian, and Koch.

 Suzanne Stumpf, co-Artistic Director, flutist, has performed with numerous chamber and orchestral ensembles including the New York Bach Ensemble, Boston Cecilia, Handel & Haydn Society, and Boston Baroque, with whom she has appeared as soloist.
 She has toured in Germany and Austria with I Vari Flauti and has served as guest principal flutist for the Montreal Baroque Orchestra.
 She also performed at the Yellow Barn Music Festival, where she worked closely with John Cage.
 An honors graduate of Wellesley College, where she was awarded several prizes, Ms. Stumpf studied historical performance in Vienna with Nikolaus Harnoncourt and in Zurich with Johann Sonnleitner, and has done graduate work at the Mozarteum in Salzburg.
-She teaches at Wellesley College, where she is Senior Music Performance Faculty in Flute, Baroque Flute, and Chamber Music.
-She has presented masterclasses and workshops in historical performance for the Amherst Early Music Festival, Clark University, Dartmouth College, and New England Conservatory, among others.
+She holds the title of Senior Music Performance Faculty Emerita in Flute, Baroque Flute, and Chamber Music at Wellesley College, where she taught for over three decades.
+She has presented masterclasses, lectures, and workshops in historical performance for the National Flute Association, Amherst Early Music Festival, Clark University, Dartmouth College, University of Utah at Salt Lake City, and New England Conservatory, among others.
 She may be heard on Centaur, Titanic, Telarc, and Meridian.

 Sarah Darling, violinist and violist, enjoys a varied musical career that spans many centuries and styles.
 Sarah studied at Harvard and Juilliard, and in Amsterdam and Freiburg (as a recipient of the Beebe, Paine, and DAAD grants), and is currently finishing a doctorate at New England Conservatory with Kim Kashkashian.
 She holds a variety of leading and directorial roles with A Far Cry, Boston Baroque, the Harvard Baroque Chamber Orchestra, Gut Reaction, Musical Offering, Les Bostonades, and the Arcturus Ensemble.
 She also performs with the Boston Early Music Festival, Carmel Bach Festival, Emmanuel Music, the Bach Ensemble, and Tafelmusik Baroque Orchestra, and has recorded old and new music for Naxos, Linn, Paladino, Azica, MSR, and Centaur.
 As a chamber musician, Sarah has performed in the Ravinia, Lucerne, Larzac, Sarasota, and Yellow Barn festivals, and has collaborated with members of the Juilliard, Takacs, Borromeo, Ying, Orion, and Cleveland quartets.
 She is active as a teacher and coach, with a special interest in body mechanics and musical rhetoric.